The tram to the islands

 A visit to the tram museum is a great experience for children – and their parents won’t stop talking about it either!
 Why not combine a tram ride with a boat trip on the Grevelingen?

-We operate from 1st July until the first week in September every Wednesday, Thursday and Saturday.
+We operate from 1st July until the second week in September every Wednesday, Thursday and Saturday.
 We run three trams (steam or diesel hauled), which leave the platform by the museum at 11:45, 13:30 and 15:30.
 The journey takes an hour.

 We also operate on Easter Monday, Ascencion day, Whit Monday and Boxing Day.

 You can also book a combined ticket for tram and boat.
 The 13:30 tram connects with a boat that will take you for a 90-minute cruise on the beautiful Grevelingen lake (a former inlet of the North Sea, now enclosed by dikes).
 When you have returned to the harbour, a tram will take you back to the museum.

 Our address is G. C. Schellingerweg 2, NL-3253 MD Ouddorp.
 We are located at the northern end of the Brouwersdam.